On a canonical class of Green currents for the unit sections of abelian schemes: Abstract

 \section{Abstract}

 We show that on any abelian scheme over a complex quasi-projective smooth variety, there is a Green current for the zero-section, which is axiomatically determined up to $\partial$ and $\bar\partial$-exact differential forms.
-This current generalizes the Siegel functions defined on elliptic curves.
-We prove generalizations of classical properties of Siegel functions, like distribution relations, limit formulae and reciprocity laws.
+On an elliptic curve, this current specialises to a Siegel function.
+We prove generalisations of classical properties of Siegel functions, like distribution relations and reciprocity laws.
+Furthermore, as an application of a refined version of the arithmetic Riemann-Roch theorem, we show that the above current, when restricted to a torsion section, is the realisation in analytic Deligne cohomology of an element of the (Quillen) $K_1$ group of the base, the corresponding denominator being given by the denominator of a Bernoulli number.
+This generalises the second Kronecker limit formula and the denominator $12$ computed by Kubert, Lang and Robert in the case of Siegel units.
+Finally, we prove an analog in Arakelov theory of a Chern class formula of Bloch and Beauville, where the canonical current plays a key role.

 \parindent=0pt

 \begin{flushright} \it For Christophe Soulé, on the occasion of his sixtieth birthday \end{flushright}